yogeshpaliyal/android-dev-challenge-compose/README.md

 One of the motivation is that, this is a Google Developer Challenge & Organized by Google.
 This challenge give opportunity to stand out, showcase our skills.
 Jetpack is probably the future of Android, learning in early phase help understand how it works & will keep us up to date with new technologies.
+I am proud of to Learning and using new things.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->